hmcts/cnp-module-postgres/README.md

+# cnp-module-postgres (deprecated)

-> **Warning** Deprecated, do not use for new services.
+> **Warning** do not use for new services.

-All new teams are to deploy [Postgres Flexible server](https://github.com/hmcts/terraform-module-postgresql-flexible).
+All new teams are to deploy [PostgreSQL Flexible server](https://github.com/hmcts/terraform-module-postgresql-flexible).

-This module will be archived once all teams have migrated to Flexible server.
+This module will be archived once all teams have migrated.

-# cnp-module-postgres
+## Description

 A module that lets you create an Azure Database for PostgreSQL.
 Refer to the following links for a detailed explanation of the Azure Database for PostgreSQL.